 Sarah is a mixed media artist and sells her work at Room 212 .
-She is a member of the North Bristol Artists and handles press and publicity for the North Bristol Art Trail as well as writing articles for national magazines.
+She shows her work on the North Bristol Art Trail for which she handles the press and publicity as well as writing articles for national magazines.

 In 2013, Sarah decided to bring together all her art contacts under one roof.
 Room 212 was originally a pop up art gallery on Gloucester Road (the longest street of independent shops in Europe) and seemed the perfect setting.
 Her concept for Room 212 was to provide a hub for local artists, both established and emerging.
 Most of the artists help in the shop and this gives Sarah a chance to brainstorm ideas for the monthly themes, exhibitions and events for which Room 212 has become renowned.

 As a business owner and resident on Gloucester Rd, Sarah has been instrumental in creating Glos Rd Central, to promote the independent traders and community groups in the area and improve the street scene.
-She has helped put on events such as Mayfest, the North Bristol Art Trail and Gloucester Road Christmas Street Party. for the BCR Neighbourhood Partnerships and is a Champion for the Avon Wildlife My Wild City Project http://www.avonwildlifetrust.org.uk/sarahthorp She organised planters of flowers and shrubs out on the wide pavements of Gloucester Road funded by the local BCR Neighbourhood Partnership (for which she is the Trader Rep) http://www.bcrnp.org.uk/.
+She writes the regular column for local magazine Bishopston Matters and sends press releases to other local and Bristol magazines to help her high street.
+Sarah co-ordinates events such as Mayfest, the North Bristol Art Trail and Gloucester Road Christmas Street Party.
+She is a Champion for the Avon Wildlife My Wild City Project for Avon Wildlife Trust and organised the installation of planters of flowers and shrubs out on the wide pavements of Gloucester Road funded by the local BCR Neighbourhood Partnership (for which she was the Trader Rep).
 Sarah was filmed during the installation which shown on BBC Springwatch Episode 12 in 2016.

-She instigated the Gloucester Road Art Banners project to install artist designed street banners along the whole length of Gloucester Road. http://www.room212.co.uk/glos-rd-central http://glosrdcentral.co.uk/index.php/glos-rd-art-banners
+Sarah instigated the Gloucester Road Art Banners project to install artist designed street banners along the whole length of Gloucester Road.

 All in all, Sarah Thorp has found herself at the forefront of a buzzing and creative scene in Bristol.
 Her energy and enthusiasm has ensured that Room 212 is a welcoming and eclectic showcase to the artistic talents of those around her and she loves every minute of being there!